-Ministerial Council on Education, Employment, Training and Youth Affairs
+Ministerial Council for Education, Early Childhood Development and Youth Affairs

 Information and Communication Technologies Literacy

 The information and assessment materials in these resources have been designed to assist teachers to gauge their own students' proficiency in Information and Communication Technologies (ICT) literacy.
 By examining modules from the National Year 6 and Year 10 ICT Literacy Assessment teachers may be able to design similar tasks and to judge their students' proficiency in relation to the national standards in ICT literacy.